Abolish ICE: Reactions

+A June 2025 survey conducted by Pew reported that 54% of Americans disapprove of ICE's increased workplace raids.
+A July 2025 poll by Quinnipac University found that 57% of voters disapprove of how ICE was enforcing immigration laws; 64% disapproved of deporting people to third countries.
+NPR/PBS found that 54% adults thought ICE had "gone too far," while CNN found that 53% of Americans opposed the expanded funding for ICE provisions of the One Big Beautiful Bill Act.

 National polling by POLITICO/Morning Consult in July 2018 found that 25% of Americans favored abolishing ICE, while a majority supported keeping it.
 In August 2018, national polling by the Associated Press-NORC Center for Public Affairs Research found that 37% of Americans hold an unfavorable opinion of ICE.
 The same poll found that 24% of Americans support abolishing ICE.

 Commentators have noted that U.S. Customs and Border Protection, not ICE, is responsible for border enforcement, so abolishing ICE alone would not end the ability of the United States to enforce its immigration laws, nor would it necessarily end the controversial practice of family separation that spurred support for the movement.